AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 Output
 ------
-The output of |ai| is organised into a number of sub directories (``Results and Miscellaneous``, and in the case of when a true genotype data file is supplied ``TestAlphaImpute``).
+The output of |ai| is organised into a number of sub folders (``Results and Miscellaneous``, and in the case of when a true genotype data file is supplied ``TestAlphaImpute``).
 A description of what is contained within these folders is given below.

 Results
 ^^^^^^^